pingcap/docs-cn/op-guide/ansible-deployment.md

 tidb ALL=(ALL) NOPASSWD: ALL
 ```

-Use the `tidb` user to login to the Control Machine, and run the following command.
-Replace `172.16.10.61` with the IP of your deployment target machine, and enter the `tidb` user password of the deployment target machine.
+Use the `tidb` user to log in to the Control Machine, and run the following command.
+Replace `172.16.10.61` with the IP of your deployment target machine, and enter the `tidb` user password of the deployment target machine as prompted.
 Successful execution indicates that SSH mutual trust is already created.
 This applies to other machines as well.

 ```
 [tidb@172.16.10.49 ~]$ ssh-copy-id -i ~/.ssh/id_rsa.pub 172.16.10.61
 ```

-#### Authenticate SSH mutual trust and sudo without password

-Use the `tidb` user to login to the Control Machine, and login to the IP of the target machine using SSH.
-If you do not need to enter the password and can successfully login, then SSH mutual trust is successfully configured.
+Log in to the Control Machine using the `tidb` user account, and log in to the IP of the target machine using SSH.
+If you do not need to enter the password and can successfully log in, then the SSH mutual trust is successfully configured.

 ```
 [tidb@172.16.10.49 ~]$ ssh 172.16.10.61